 GUIDED TOUR OF GRANADA FROM SEVILLE

-Given that Granada is not on the high speed rail network, a guided day excursion from Seville to Granada really makes sense.
-The tour covers the Alhambra and the Generalife, as well as the Albaicin neighborhood.
-Pick the option that includes a live guide at the Alhambra: it makes a world of difference to your experience if you have a guide to explain what you are seeing.
-At a minimum, get the audio guide.
+A guided day excursion from Seville to Granada covers the Alhambra and the Generalife, as well as the Albaicin neighborhood.
+You’ll have a live guide at the Alhambra: it makes a world of difference to your experience if you have a guide to explain what you are seeing.

 #7 Carmona: A Roman Necropolis and Old City Gates